thoughtbot/goal-oriented-git/src/1-3-understanding-what-is-being-tracked.md

 has been changed: the old version of the line was removed, and the new version was added.

+Lines beginning with a space (i.e. lines that lack both `+` and `-`) are unchanged, but are shown to give the context of the change.

 ### The `git diff --staged` command

-If `git diff` without any arguments shows us the changes that haven't been staged in the index yet, then `git diff --staged` shows us the changes that have been staged but haven't yet been committed.
+Remember that without any arguments `git diff` shows us the changes that haven't been staged in the index yet. `git diff --staged` shows us the changes that *have* been staged, but haven't yet been committed.
 In other words, `git diff --staged` shows you the changes that would be included in the commit, if you were to run `git commit` right now.

 It can be useful to run `git diff --staged` before `git commit` as a final check that the right changes have been staged in the index.